Goshido/android-vulkan/docs/srgb.md

 The idea is to raise color in _Linear_ space in some power.
 Then move result into _sRGB_ space.

 Note if original color is in _sRGB_ space it's needed to move it into _Linear_ space first.
-Such sitiation happens in _UI_ pass for example.
+Such situation happens in _UI_ pass for example.

 It was decided to use power ($P$) which lies in range $[0.2, 5]$.